Search tips

 Web search tips

-While the web (i.e. Google, Bing, DuckDuckGo) is not always tailored to academic research like a database might be, there are still valuable resources that can be found through a general web search.
-It may take several attempts to find the right keywords for your search to return the results you want - be patient and persistent.
+While the web is not always tailored to academic research, you may still find valuable resources through search engines (i.e., Google, Bing, DuckDuckGo).
+It may take several attempts to find the right keywords for your search to return the results you want.
+Be patient and persistent.

 • Keep it simple!
 Start by typing the name of a thing, place, or concept that you are looking for.